Triple Eight Race Engineering: Development series

 Triple Eight have previously entered cars in the Development Series for Andrew Thompson in 2011, Scott Pye in 2012 and Casey Stoner in 2013, winning the series in 2011.
 Since 2014 Triple Eight has provided technical assistance to Eggleston Motorsport.

-For the 2019 season Triple Eight have re-entered the development series, Super2.
+For the 2019 season Triple Eight re-entered the development series, Super2.
 Fielding two cars for Brenton Grove and Kurt Kostecki.

 For the 2020 season they scaled the team down to one car driven by 2019 Australian Formula Ford Champion Angelo Mouzouris.

-For the 2021 season they had gone back to a two car operation with Angelo Mouzouris being joined by ex-Tickford Super2 driver Broc Feeney.
+For the 2021 season they went back to a two car operation with Angelo Mouzouris being joined by ex-Tickford Super2 driver Broc Feeney.

 Car supplier

 As well as building cars for its own use, Triple Eight has also built cars for other teams.
-It has provided chassis for Dick Johnson Racing (2009–2012), Paul Morris Motorsport (2010–2012), Tekno Autosports (2010–2021), Lucas Dumbrell Motorsport (2012–2017), Team 18 (2016–present), Matt Stone Racing (2018–present) and PremiAir Racing (2022–present).
+It has provided chassis for Dick Johnson Racing (2009–2012), Paul Morris Motorsport (2010–2012), Tekno Autosports (2010–2021), Lucas Dumbrell Motorsport (2012–2017), Team 18 (2016–2022,2024), Matt Stone Racing (2018–2022), and PremiAir Racing (2022–present).

+Ownership

+Originally affiliated with champion British Touring Car Championship race team Triple Eight Racing and owned by Peter Butterly, Roland Dane, Ian Harrison and Derek Warwick, Dane later took majority ownership, with Harrison maintaining a minority shareholding.
+In late 2015, Dane sold a 30% shareholding in the team to Paul Dumbrell, Tim Miles and Trinette Schipkie, whilst his daughter Jessica and Jamie Whincup also bought minority stakes over the following years.

+In 2021, Roland Dane stepped down from his role as team principal in favour of retiring full-time driver Whincup, taking up a non-executive chairman role and selling his remaining shares in the business to Whincup and Jessica Dane.
+New Zealand-based Scottish millionaire Tony Quinn additionally bought a 40% share of the team.

+In July 2024, Jessica Dane sold her shares in Triple Eight to team sponsors Earl Evans and Steven Blackmore, moving to the United States and taking up a role in General Motors' motorsport department.
+In December 2024, Roland Dane stepped down as non-executive chairman and was replaced with Quinn's business partner Rex Devantier.